 Your site includes built-in RSS feeds for Blog Pages and other collections.
 In Analytics, RSS Subscribers estimates the total amount of traffic that your RSS feed(s) receives in a selected time frame.

-The RSS Subscribers panel is available in:
+The RSS Subscribers panel is available in all plans.

 Review the RSS Subscribers panel

 - In the Home Menu, click Analytics, then click RSS Subscribers.

 - Click the drop-down menu on the top-left of the panel if you have multiple blogs or RSS feeds on your site.
 Every Blog Page on your site has its own RSS feed.
 You can also view all.

 - Click the date range drop-down menu on the top-right of the panel to filter results by time frame.
 Data is available starting from January, 2014.

 The RSS subscriber count is an estimate based on a combination of data:

 - Number of unique visitors to your RSS feed URLs, based on IP address

 - Data from RSS feed readers representing multiple subscribers, like Feedly or Flipboard.
 These services each calculate subscribers differently, and some numbers may be estimates.